Artistic License – Traditional Christianity

 - The traditional view of Fire and Brimstone Hell is due to distinctions Lost in Translation.
 The word "Hell" is used as a translation for FOUR words used in the initial writing of The Bible in its original languages: Sheol, Hades, a single mention of Tartarus (2 Peter 2:4), and Gehenna.
 Sheol is a Hebrew word and Hades is Greek; both mean the same thing, the abode of the dead for all humans, whether good or bad, at least until Armageddon, and used in conjunction with Ecclesiastes 9:5 would refer to Cessation of Existence.
 Gehenna is a Greek word that when translated means "Valley of Hinnom", which was a trash dump where garbage filth, corpses of criminals, and the like were burned.
 Jesus re-purposed this word to refer to the future eventual end and Karmic Death of the wicked, whether human or demon, and also has the same symbolic meaning as the Lake of Fire in Revelation.
 Not everyone agrees whether it is a place of eternal torment or eternal destruction.
 Unfortunately, Bible translators usually translate all four words as "Hell", despite that Gehenna has a different meaning from the first two, thus causing a lot of confusion.

-- On that note, it's important to dispel the idea that Jesus descended into Hell, as in, actual Hell.
-He didn't.
-Yes, that's right, the phrase most Christians repeat every Sunday, "He descended into Hell", isn't referring to actual Hell.
-It's another case of English translators using Hell for four different words; in this case, Hell is referring to Sheol, the place of the dead.
-Jesus descended into Sheol to take the souls waiting there into Heaven, which was then opened; he wasn't saving souls which were previously damned by God the Father.
-Well, this is all relatively, speaking, of course.
-If you really want a Mind Screw, consider the fact that Heaven, Hell, Purgatory, and most likely Sheol exist outside of time, and the concept of actual time passing between events in eternity gets a little screwy.
-Also note the theological fact that Jesus' death is the only event EVER to exist in and out of time, and gets even more confusing.
-Were the souls actually waiting in Sheol for thousands of years?
-The fact is, no one's completely sure.
+- On that note, the traditional phrase "He descended into Hell", may not refer to actual Hell, but may instead be another case of English translators using Hell for four different words.
+Probably the most popular interpretation of this phrase is that "Hell" refers to Sheol, the place of the dead and that Jesus descended there to take the souls waiting there into Heaven, which was then opened, rather than saving souls which were previously damned by God the Father.
+Further consider the possibility that Heaven, Hell, Purgatory, and Sheol exist outside of time, and that the passage of time as we experience it may not apply the same way outside of this world.
 The important thing to note though is that Heaven, Hell, and the like function on a completely different system of space and time than the physical universe does, and that when the Theologians/the Bible say things like "enter Heaven" and "descend into Hell," it's merely putting physical aspects into supernatural things we can't understand.

 - Sheol can also be interpreted as 'asleep in death', referenced by Jesus saying Lazarus had merely fallen asleep when he'd died.
 So Jesus either entered an extra-physical realm or was 'asleep' for three days.
 Either way, he did not enter Hell.